planetlearning/planetlearning.github.io/pages/manual/treehouses.md

 Before hitting the open Internet, the Tor Browser will connect to several different relays, wiping its tracks each step of the way, making it difficult to figure out where, and who, you really are.

-The Systems Team utilizes this tool to provide a further layer of security when interacting with the Raspberry Pis deployed in the field.
+The Systems Team utilizes this tool to provide a further layer of security when interacting with the Machines deployed in the field.

 Please start by watching this [video](https://www.youtube.com/watch?v=6czcc1gZ7Ak) about the Tor browser.